 Called a shared responsibility payment, this fee is the greater of 2.5 percent of your household income or $695 per adult and $347.50 per child up to a maximum of $2085.
-If 2.5 percent of your household income exceeds the yearly premiums for the national average cost of a bronze plan, your fee is equal to that amount.
+If 2.5 percent of your household income exceeds the yearly premiums for a bronze plan’s national average cost, your fee is equal to that amount.

 How to avoid paying the health insurance penalty?
 Luckily, there are ways to avoid the fee.
 Here’s a look at the options.

 If you had health insurance some months of the year, you don’t have to pay the full penalty.
 You only have to pay 1/12 of the annual fee for the months t.
 There’s also a short gap exemption—based on that rule, if you were only uninsured for three months or less, you don’t have to pay any penalty at all.